Analyzing Eloxx Pharmaceuticals (ELOX) and Its Competitors

 |87

-Eloxx Pharmaceuticals has a beta of 2.55, suggesting that its stock price is 155% more volatile than the S&P 500.
-Comparatively, Eloxx Pharmaceuticals’ rivals have a beta of 5.23, suggesting that their average stock price is 423% more volatile than the S&P 500.
+Eloxx Pharmaceuticals has a beta of 2.55, meaning that its share price is 155% more volatile than the S&P 500.
+Comparatively, Eloxx Pharmaceuticals’ rivals have a beta of 5.23, meaning that their average share price is 423% more volatile than the S&P 500.

 Valuation and Earnings